phoenixframework/phoenix/guides/mix_tasks.md

 Check your digested files at 'www/public/'
 ```

+> Note: You can use `mix phx.digest.clean` to prune stale versions of the assets.
+If you want to remove all produced files, run `mix phx.digest.clean --all`.

 ## Ecto tasks

 Newly generated Phoenix applications now include Ecto and Postgrex as dependencies by default (which is to say, unless we use `mix phx.new` with the `--no-ecto` flag).
 With those dependencies come Mix tasks to take care of common Ecto operations.
 Let's see which tasks we get out of the box.